damolinx/vscode-macros/README.md

 * **Option 1**: From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), use the **Macros: New Macro** command.
   * Choose a template from the dropdown, or start from scratch.
-  * By default, templates targets JavaScript, but you can change this via the **Macros: Template Default Language** setting.
+  * By default, templates target JavaScript, but you can change this via the **Macros: Template Default Language** setting.

 * **Option 2**: From the [Macro Explorer](#macro-explorer-view) view, use the **New Macro** action available on every library.